Saffet01/Working-from-home-or-office-survey/README.md

-# HTML / CSS / Javascript
+# HTML / CSS / Bootstrap / Javascript

 A survey example with multiple radio buton and it calculates persentage of the two option office and home according to the choises.